mattma/docs/javascript/koajs.md

 #### Content Negotiation

+Content negotiation simply means that you can have one route that answers for request for several content types.
+If you ask for HTML you'll get HTML back and JSON when you ask for JSON etc.

   Koa's `request` object includes helpful content negotiation utilities powered by [accepts](http://github.com/expressjs/accepts) and [negotiator](https://github.com/federomero/negotiator).
 These utilities are:

 - `request.accepts(types)`